 At the heart of your law firm is an information management challenge.
 Law firms consume and produce a massive amount of data.
-The ability to effectively manage your time, case, and accounting data is critical to running a successful firm.
+The ability to effectively manage your time, case and accounting data is critical to running a successful firm.
 In fact, it’s a major business opportunity, which is why legal software exists.

 Robust practice management software is critical to managing client and case information.
-A capable practice management program can make a huge difference in promoting visibility and oversight across all of your firms clients and matters.
-In this respect, practice management software offers not only the base functionality to manage client and matter data, but the foundation for collaboration across the firm.
+A capable practice management program can make a huge difference in promoting visibility and oversight across all of your firm’s clients and matters.
+In this respect, practice management software offers not only the base functionality to manage client and matter data but the foundation for collaboration across the firm.
 The right choice in this area can help ensure you are spending less time tracking and searching for information and more time acting on it.

-Case work itself is complex.
+Casework itself is complex.
 A significant part of this complexity stems directly from the information management challenge.
-Who owns responsibility for the case work?
+Who owns responsibility for the casework?
 What information must be databased?
 What internal resources need to be applied?
 How will resources be scheduled?
 Case management features are designed to ease the process of answering these questions.

 A critical aspect of tracking client and case information is document management.
 Practice management programs are designed to minimize the difficulty associated with assembling the relevant client and case data.
 Common document features include the ability to associate emails and calls with clients and case, easily access related forms, and share data with relevant employees.